MartinThoma/MartinThoma.github.io/_drafts/2015-05-25-languages-for-back-ends.md

 ## C&#35;

 [C#](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)) is a
-compiled, statically typed language developed by Microsoft.
+compiled, statically typed language (with dynamic features, see [Understanding the Dynamic Keyword in C# 4](https://visualstudiomagazine.com/articles/2011/02/01/understanding-the-dynamic-keyword-in-c4.aspx)) developed by Microsoft.
 It was publically announced in 2000.
 The initial release of its web appliction framework [ASP.NET](https://en.wikipedia.org/wiki/ASP.NET) was in 2002.